Federal Regulation D-Rule 506

 - Filing fee: $200, as set forth in Rule § DFI-Sec 7.01(2)(d), as well as in § DFI-Sec 2.04(2) under § 551.302(3), Wis.
 Stats., made payable to Wisconsin DFI-Division of Securities.

 - Form required: A photocopy of the Form D as filed electronically with the SEC.
-Amendments being adopted to DFI-Sec 2.04(2) will allow an electronic filing of the Form D in Wisconsin when the Electronic Filing of Form D System being developed by NASAA becomes operational in the future.
+Effective December 2014, issuers also have the option to electronically file the Form D and all amendments in Wisconsin with NASAA’s Electronic Filing Depository.

 - Exhibits required: None.
 Neither a Consent to Service of Process nor offering documents (PPM) are required.